DallanQ/race_for_the_galaxy/Manual.md

 This power is optional, so it need not be used fully.

-rftg_rules.indd

-.. :
+### V: Produce

-## V: Produce Produce Good
+#### Produce Good

+> Image of four cards with colors blue, brown. green and yellow

 Produce a good on this world (if it does not have a good on it).

-## Produce Windfall Good
+#### Produce Windfall Good

+> Image of a card with four shapes in blue, brown, green and yellow, an arrow pointing right and a circle with colors blue, brown, green, yellow , a center color of white and an inner ring of color red and black

-The player produces a good on one of their windfall worlds ( ) without a good on it.
+The player produces a good on one of their windfall worlds (a circle with colors blue, brown, green, yellow , a center color of white and an inner ring of color red and black) without a good on it.

-## Produce Specific Windfall
+#### Produce Specific Windfall

+> Image of a blue card, an arrow pointing right and a blue circle with a center color of white and an inner ring of color red and black
+> Image of a brown card, an arrow pointing right and a brown circle with a center color of white and an inner ring of color red and black
+> Image of a green card, an arrow pointing right and a green circle with a center color of white and an inner ring of color red and black
+> Image of a yellow card, an arrow pointing right and a yellow circle with a center color of white and an inner ring of color red and black

-The player produces a good on one of their windfall worlds of the specified kind ( ) without a good on it.
+The player produces a good on one of their windfall worlds of the specified kind (blue box, green box, brown box, yellow box) without a good on it.

-## Draw
+#### Draw

+> Image of a hand holding a card with 1 inside
+> Image of a hand holding a card with 2 inside

-## Draw 1 Or 2 Cards.
+ Draw 1 Or 2 Cards.

-## Produce Good And Draw
+#### Produce Good And Draw

+> Image of a blue card and a hand holding a card with 1 inside
+> Image of a brown card and a hand holding a card with 1 inside
+> Image of a green card and a hand holding a card with 2 inside

 Produce a good on this world (if it does not have a good on it) and then draw 1 or 2 cards.
 Do not draw any cards if no good was produced.

 The production reminders for these powers show only their draw card icons.

-## Draw On Produced Windfall
+#### Draw On Produced Windfall

+> Image of a brown card in a light shade of black circle and a hand holding a card with 1 inside

-Draw 1 card after producing a good on this world ( ).
+Draw 1 card after producing a good on this world ( a light shade of black circle ).

 The production reminder for this power shows a draw card on this world icon.

-## Draw For Kind
+#### Draw For Kind

+> Image of a blue card, a deep dark large colon and a hand holding a card with 1 inside
+> Image of a yellow card, a deep dark large colon and a hand holding a card with 1 inside

-Draw 1 card for each good of the specified kind ( ) that the player produced during this Produce phase.
+Draw 1 card for each good of the specified kind (blue box, green box, brown box, yellow box) that the player produced during this Produce phase.

-Draw 1 card for each Genes production or windfall world ( ) in the player's tableau.

-## Draw For Worlds

-## Draw For Most Of A Kind
+#### Draw For Most Of A Kind

+> Image of a brown card with > inside and a hand holding a card with 2 inside

-At the end of Produce, draw 2 cards if the player produced more Rare elements goods ( ) during this phase than any other player.
+At the end of Produce, draw 2 cards if the player produced more Rare elements goods ( a brown card ) during this phase than any other player.

-## Discard To Produce Windfall

-May discard 1 card from hand to produce a good on a windfall world .

-## Draw For Different Kinds
+#### Draw For Different Kinds

+> Image of four cards color blue, brown, green and yellow, a deep dark large colon and a hand holding a card with ? inside

-Draw 1 card for each different kind of good ( ) that the player produced this Produce phase.
+Draw 1 card for each different kind of good (blue box, green box, brown box, yellow box) that the player produced this Produce phase.

+#### Draw for Worlds

+> Image of a green circle with a border of color red and black, a circle with black and red border and a center of color white, a deep dark large colon and a hand holding a card with 1 inside

+Draw 1 card for each Genes production or windfall world ( a green circle with a border of color red and black, a circle with black and red border and also a center of color white ) in the player's tableau.

+#### Discard To Produce Windfall

+> Image of a hand holding a card with a large size X colored red, a card with four squared part with color bluw, brown, green and brown, an arrow pointing right and a circle of color blue, brown, green and yellow with a center of white and a middle ring of black and red

+May discard 1 card from hand to produce a good on a windfall world (a circle of color blue, brown, green and yellow with a center of white and a middle ring of black and red).

 ## About The Cards

-Distribution (120 game cards): • 11 start worlds: 8 and 3 • 22 other military worlds • 37 other non-military worlds • 12 6-cost developments • 38 other developments: 19x2
+### Distribution (120 game cards):

+- 11 start worlds: 8 (a white circle with black border) and 3 (a white circle with red border)
+- 22 other military worlds (white circle with red border)
+- 37 other non-military worlds (white circle with black border)
+- 12 6-cost (hexaon with ? inside) developments (biege colored diamond)
+- 38 other developments: 19x2 (biege colored diamond)

-25 worlds are military worlds : • 6 defense 1 (1 Rebel) • 9 defense 2
+### 25 worlds are military worlds (a white circle with red border):

+- 6 defense 1 (1 Rebel)
-## (1 Alien, 1 Rebel, 3 Start)
+- 9 defense 2 (1 Alien, 1 Rebel, 3 Start)

-3 defense 3 (2 Rebel) • 2 defense 4 (1 Alien) • 2 defense 5 (1 Alien, 1 Rebel) • 2 defense 6 (1 Alien, 1 Rebel) • 1 defense 7 (1 Rebel) Contact Specialist not allowed for 4 Alien
+- 3 defense 3 (2 Rebel)
+- 2 defense 4 (1 Alien)
+- 2 defense 5 (1 Alien, 1 Rebel)
+- 2 defense 6 (1 Alien, 1 Rebel)
+- 1 defense 7 (1 Rebel)

+Contact Specialist not allowed for 4 Alien (a white circle with red border)

+### 22 cards provide Military:

+- 7 (biege colored diamond) 2x +1, 3x +2, 2x +3
+- 2 (biege colored diamond) provide +3 upon discard
+- 7 (white circle with red border) 5x +1, 1x +2, 1x +3
+- 2 (white circle with black border) +1
-22 cards provide Military: • 7 2x +1, 3x +2, 2x +3 • 2 provide +3 upon discard • 7 5x +1, 1x +2, 1x +3 • 2 +1 • 4 start worlds: +1; 2x +1, +2 Galactic Imperium: +4 vs 7 Rebel 1 and 1 are +2 vs 4 Alien Alpha Centauri: +1 vs. 3 Rare 5 cards have -1 Military
+- 4 start worlds: (a white circle with black border) +1; (a white circle with red border) 2x +1, +2 Galactic Imperium: +4 vs 7 Rebel (light red circle with red border) 1 (biege colored diamond) and 1 (white circle with black border) are +2 vs 4 Alien (white circle with red border)

-95 cards are placed by payment: and 2 • 2 cost 0: 0 and 6 • 18 cost 1: 12 and 17 • 29 cost 2: 12 and 9 • 13 cost 3: 4 and 4 • 12 cost 4: 8 and 5 • 7 cost 5: 2 and 2 • 14 cost 6: 12

-26 worlds are windfall worlds : • 6 Novelty : 3 5 • 7 Rare : 2 • 7 Genes : 3 • 6 Alien :

-## And 3 And 2 And 5 And 3

-22 worlds produce a good: • 9 Novelty : 8 5 • 7 Rare : 3 • 4 Genes : • 2 Alien : 1 6 and 2 produce a good at a

-## And 1 And 2 And 1 And 1
+Alpha Centauri: +1 vs. 3 Rare (white circle with red border) 5 cards have -1 Military

+### 95 cards are placed by payment:

+- 2 cost 0: 0 (biege colored diamond) and 2 (white circle with black border)
+- 18 cost 1: 12 (biege colored diamond) and 6 (white circle with black border)
+- 29 cost 2: 12 (biege colored diamond) and 17 (white circle with black border)
+- 13 cost 3: 4 (biege colored diamond) and 9 (white circle with black border)
+- 12 cost 4: 8 (biege colored diamond) and 4 (white circle with black border)
+- 7 cost 5: 2 (biege colored diamond) and 5 (white circle with black border)
+- 14 cost 6: 12 (biege colored diamond) and 2 (white circle with black border)

+### 26 worlds are windfall worlds (circle with color blue, green, brown and yellow with a white center and a middle ring of color black and red):

+- 6 Novelty (blue circle with a white center and a middle ring of color black and red) : 3 (white circle with black border) and 3 (white circle with red border)
+- 7 Rare (brown circle with a white center and a middle ring of color black and red) : 5 (white circle with black border) and 2 (white circle with red border)
+- 7 Genes (green circle with a white center and a middle ring of color black and red) : 2 (white circle with black border) and 5 (white circle with red border)
+- 6 Alien (yellow circle with a white center and a middle ring of color black and red) : 3 (white circle with black border) and 3 (white circle with red border)

+### 22 worlds produce a good:

+- 9 Novelty (blue circle with a border of color black and red) : 8 (white circle with black border) and 1 (white circle with red border)
+- 7 Rare (brown circle with a border of color black and red) : 5 (white circle with black border) and 2 (white circle with red border)
+- 4 Genes (green circle with a border of color black and red) : 3 (white circle with black border) and 1 (white circle with red border)
+- 2 Alien (yellow circle with a border of color black and red) : 1 (white circle with black border) and 1 (white circle with red border)
-specific kind of windfall world; 2 produce one at any world.
+6 (biege colored diamond) and 2 (white circle with black border) produce a good at a specific kind of windfall world;
+2 (white circle with black border) produce one at any (a multi colored circle with color blue, brown, green, yellow with a white center and a middle ring of color black and red) world.

+### 34 cards consume one or more goods:

+- 17 (white circle with black border) (4 start) and 2 (white circle with red border)
+- 15 (biege colored diamond)
-34 cards consume one or more goods: • 17 (4 start) and 2 • 15 2 and 1 consume cards for VPs.
+2 (biege colored diamond) and 1 (white circle with red border) consume cards for VPs.

-rftg_rules.indd

-.. :

-## 6-Cost Developments Powers
+## 6-COST DEVELOPMENTS (hexagon with ? inside) POWERS

 For these developments, score end of the game VPs for every card in its owner's tableau that satisfies one of the conditions listed on that development (and for every 3 VPs in chips its owner has in the case of Galactic Renaissance).
 For each 6-cost development, a given card can score in only one of its categories.
 Conditions listed in ALL CAPS are titles of specific cards.
 For each listed card present in the owner's tableau, award the indicated VPs.